The two-stroke cycle engine completes one working stroke in one revolution of a crankshaft.

-The desire to have one working stroke per cylinder for every revolution of the crankshaft has forced the engineering people to develop two stroke cycle engine.
+The desire to have one working stroke per cylinder for every revolution of the crankshaft has forced engineering people to develop a two-stroke cycle engine.

 You have a choice of engine selection as there are two types of engines in operation.

 In 1838, Barnett an Englishman describe the mechanism for supplying a charge to the cylinder by means of separate pumps, the fresh charge of fuel, displacing the product of the previous charge.

 Dugald Clerk also made a lot of contributions in this direction in 1878.

 A Two-stroke cycle engine is very widely employed where small power is required for motorcycles, auto-rickshaw, and scooters.